pulumi/pulumi/sdk/nodejs/README.md

 At the moment, for local development, we install everything into `/opt/pulumi`.
 You will want this on your `$PATH`.

-The tests will verify that everything works, but feel free to try running `pulumi preview` and/or `pulumi update` from the `examples/minimal/` directory.
+The tests will verify that everything works, but feel free to try running `pulumi preview` and/or `pulumi up` from the `examples/minimal/` directory.
 Remember to run `tsc` first, since `pulumi` expects JavaScript, not TypeScript.